The more you know and learn, the easier it is to learn and know more. – Tony Buzan

 I have personally used MindManager extensively since 2008 to plan my blog posts, set goals, organize my time, manage the information I am learning, brainstorm ideas, and much more.
 My life would no doubt be very cluttered without it. 🙂

 NovaMind seamlessly blends the features found within iMindMap and MindManager and improves on them in several respects.

-NovaMind also has specialist features for screenwriting, presentations, and project management, as well as a long list of import and export options, including the NovaMind Connect social mind map sharing community.
+NovaMind also has specialist features for screenwriting, presentations, and project management, as well as a long list of import and export options.

 - Drawing a Mind Map from Start to Finish @ Mind Map Inspiration